dwhr-pi/huananzhi-x99-f8d/README.md

 https://rog.asus.com/za/support/faq/1040820/

-Attation I have got huananzhi-x99-f8d plus...
+Attation I have got huananzhi-x99-f8d plus mainboard...
+The post code for this the same.